Evandro Carvalho: Early life and education

 Carvalho was born in Cape Verde.
 He emigrated to Boston when he was 15 years old.
 After graduating from Madison Park Technical Vocational High School, he earned a Bachelor of Arts degree in legal studies from the University of Massachusetts Amherst and a Juris Doctor from the Howard University School of Law.

 Career

 He worked in the office of the Suffolk County District Attorney as an assistant district attorney from 2011 to 2013.

 He won the Democratic Party primary election for the Fifth Suffolk seat on April 1, 2014, and was unopposed in the general election on April 29, winning with around 739 votes.
 He was sworn in May 14.

 In 2018, Carvalho did not run for re-election in his seat, instead launching a campaign for the Democratic nomination for Suffolk County District Attorney.
 He lost the primary to Rachael Rollins, finishing third in a field of five candidates.
+Carvalho ran in the 2021 open-race for the fourth district seat on the Boston City Council.
+While he progressed from a crowded nonpartisan primary election, he was defeated by political newcomer Brian Worrell by a large margin in the general election.